gardener/gardenctl-v2/docs/gardenctl_target_unset.md

 # unset selected shoot
 gardenctl target unset shoot

-# unset garden and everything targeted inside it
+# Unset garden.
+This will also unset a targeted project, shoot, seed and control plane
 gardenctl target unset garden
 ```